Coding Fact Sheet for Primary Care Pediatricians

 While coding for hearing screening is relatively straightforward, ensuring that appropriate payment is received for such services is a more complicated matter.
 This Coding Fact Sheet will provide you with a guide to coding for pediatric hearing screening.
 While we have provided you with some suggested codes, it should be noted that payer recognition of codes might vary.
-Most plans are now required to cover hearing screen services under the Affordable Care Act, however, that may still vary.
+Most plans are required to cover hearing screen services under the Affordable Care Act, however, that may still vary.
+The codes listed here are commonly reported not an exhaustive list.

-International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) Codes (On or after October 1, 2015)
+International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10 CM) Codes

 Other Diagnosis Codes Related To Hearing Loss